 Yes, water is extremely important for weight loss and good health.
 However, it is not the end-all-be-all.
 Adding more water up and beyond what you need is not going to give you any added benefits.
 In fact, it can cause you more harm than good, as it can affect electrolyte balance.

 Focus on the Quality of Your Liquid Intake

-Just as how the quality of your food choices is what’s most important for health and body composition, the quality of your water intake is also what’s most important.
+Just as how the quality of your food choices is what’s most important for health, performance, and body composition, the quality of your liquid intake is also what’s most important.
 You should be working towards eliminating the majority of your non-water liquid intake from your diet and replacing it with water.

 If 90% of your liquid intake isn’t water, that should be your primary goal.
 It’s time to get rid of the sodas and other sugary drinks, and start replacing them with water.
 Getting your liquid intake to 90% water is one of the single best things you can do for your health and for losing weight.

 How Much Should You Drink?

 The Institute of Medicine’s Food and Nutrition Board recommends a fluid intake of 91 ounces for women, and 125 ounces for men .
 For men, this is about 1 gallon per day.
 Keep in mind that fluid intakes can be influenced by: